volanavlad/sshfs-win/README.md

 # Build ssh with visual studio

 1. Install Active Perl (perl in cygwin didn't work).
-2. Build openssl.
-In a VS terminal run:
+2. Build OpenSSL.
+Download latest source code tar.gz and untar.
+In a VS terminal go to the source folder and run:

    ```
    > perl Configure VC-WIN64A no-asm --prefix=C:\OpenSSL